 What Makes a Racket Powerful?
 (Weight, Balance, Materials)

 A powerful padel racket is designed to maximize energy transfer, shot speed, and impact force.
-Three key factors contribute to this: weight, balance, and material composition.
+Three key factors contribute to weight, balance, and material composition.

 Weight – Heavier Rackets Generate More Force